IBM-MIL/WatsonWeatherBot/README.md

  }
  ```

  6. Train the Natural Language Classifier.
+During this process, you seed the classifier with some strings and corresponding classifications.
+A training set is provided in `Training/weather_question_corpus.csv`.
+Note that it may take several minutes for the training process to complete.

 Replace username:password below with the credentials from the `natural_language_classifier` section of `VCAP_SERVICES` you recorded in the previous step.

  ```
  curl -u username:password -F training_data=@Training/weather_question_corpus.csv -F training_metadata="{\"language\":\"en\",\"name\":\"My Classifier\"}" "https://gateway.watsonplatform.net/natural-language-classifier/api/v1/classifiers"
  ```

-7. Record the classifier_id:

-  After the training step, the classifier id will be returned in a message similar to this:
+7. Record the `classifier_id`.
+After the training step, it will be returned in a message similar to this:

   ```
  {